takecian/SwiftRater/README.md

 ## Requirements

-iOS 8.0 or later, written in Swift3.
+iOS 8.0 or later, written in Swift.
+Xcode 8.2 or later.

 ## Installation